Blistt/bp-regulator/README.md

 ```

 ### Personalized recommendation
 Personalized recommendations will use a distinct, fine-tuned model for each user.
 Meant for users already in the database, with a history of biometric and BP data on which a personalized model was fine tuned.
-To get personalized recommendations, go to the "per_user_config.json" file in the "configs/recommendation" folder to enter the ID of the user the recommendations are for.
+To get personalized recommendations, go to the `per_user_config.json` file in the `configs/recommendation` directory to enter the ID of the user the recommendations are for.
 The system will retrieve the most recent predictor variable values from the database.
-Do the same with the "query_config.json" file located in the same folder for query parameters (e.g., how many features to recommend for).
+Do the same with the `query_config.json` file located in the same directory for query parameters (e.g., how many features to recommend for).

 Run the following command:
 ```bash